-During Netflix’s recent earnings call, the company reported that it lost 200,000 subscribers in the first quarter itself.
+During Netflix’s recent earnings call, the company reported that it lost 200,000 subscribers in the first quarter.
 Netflix further said that the streaming platform is expected to lose more than 2 million subscribers in Q2 of 2022.
 Several analysts have argued that the high pricing and deteriorating content quality have led people to look for sites similar to Netflix.
-Consumers are looking for a cheaper streaming sites like Netflix that offers a better viewing experience and quality content.
-So in this article, we have compiled a list of the 18 best Netflix alternatives that you can try.
+Consumers are looking for cheaper streaming sites like Netflix that offer a better viewing experience and quality content.
+So in this article, we have compiled a list of the 20 best Netflix alternatives that you can try.
 We have added both paid and free alternatives to Netflix in the list below.

 We have included both premium and free Netflix alternatives for a broad range of users in this article.
 Expand the table below and move to any streaming platform you wish to read more about.
 You can also read our explainer on why you should look to switch away from Netflix before you check out the alternatives.

 If you are looking for a streaming platform like Netflix but one that is affordable and has a good library of movies, TV shows, and originals, Hulu should be your first pick.
 In terms of catalog size, Hulu is nowhere near Netflix with just 3000+ titles.
 However, it has partnered with top studios to bring classic shows like The Simpsons, Brooklyn Nine-Nine, Frasier, etc to its platforms.
 Among the new and popular ones are Only Murders in the Building, The Handmaid’s Tale, How I Met Your Father, The Dropout, Abbott Elementary, etc., which have received great applause from viewers and critics alike.